 - Partial Liquid Removal – The potato may reduce the broth level slightly, creating the illusion that salt levels dropped.

-While it may not work as magic, adding a potato might still offer a slight improvement.
+While it may not work as magic, adding a potato may improve slightly.
 Let’s look at some more effective ways to balance salty chili.

 Alternative Ways to Fix Salty Chili Without Using Potatoes

-If the potato trick doesn’t yield strong results, don’t worry – there are more reliable methods to rescue your chili.
+If the potato trick doesn’t yield strong results, don’t worry – more reliable methods exist to rescue your chili.

 How to Dilute Chili to Reduce Saltiness

 The simplest way to fix overly salty chili is by dilution.
-Add more of the base ingredients to spread the salt over a larger volume.
+Add more base ingredients to spread the salt over a larger volume.
 This method works well without compromising flavor.

 - Add Unsalted Broth or Water – Gradually stir in liquid until the saltiness subsides.